JoshDoug/Notes/Java/JavaSE/Java-9.md

 ## New features & functionality

-### Project Jigsaw - modularised the Java Platform
+### Project Jigsaw (JSR 376) - modularise the Java Platform

-* JEP 261: Module System
+A JSR can contain one or more JEPs, here are the JEPs associated with JSR 376:

 * JEP 200: The Modular JDK
 * JEP 201: Modular Source Code
 * JEP 220: Modualr Run-Time Images
-* Plus
 * JEP 260: Encapsulate Most Internal APIs
+* JEP 261: Module System
 * JEP 282: jlink: The Java Linker

+The main goals are to ensure reliable configuration (with a better alternative to the classpath), and strong encapsulation.

+* JDK divided into set of modules
+* JDK modules can be convined into a variety of configurations instead of just using a monolithic runtime
+  * Configurations can be used to create equivalents to compact profiles, but are more flexible and useful
+  * Custom configurations can be made with a reduced set of modules
+* Restructures the JDK and JRE runtime images
+  * Improves performance, security, and maintainability
+* Defines a new URI (Uniform Resource Identifier)
+  * The new URI scheme is used for naming modules, classes, and resources that are stored in a runtime image.
+* Makes most of the JDK's internal APIs inaccessible by default

+Use the `jdeps` tool, e.g. `jdeps -jdkinternals Example.class` to test for the use of internal APIs.

 #### jlink